GDP “measures everything except that which is worthwhile”.

-We motivate people – through creative campaigns, behavioural science and digital technology – to make their lives and communities happier and healthier.
+We can help you better understand and motivate the people that matter to you.
+Through our research, insight and creative campaigns and digital technology, you can make their lives and communities happier and healthier.

-We help organisations discover the hidden value in what they do.
-This gives them a new set of measures, messages and motivations with which to engage their funders and audiences.
+We will help you discover the hidden value in what you do.
+This can give your organisation a new set of measures, messages and motivations with which to engage funders and audiences.

 GIVERS: The world’s most detailed and useful survey on volunteering

 After discovering volunteers were worth an astonishing £53bn to the UK economy, we set out to find better ways to recruit and retain them.

 The GIVERS toolkit is based on the world’s most detailed survey into volunteering.
 It uses evidence-based behavioural science (the psychology of how people actually make decisions) to advise volunteer managers on recruiting, managing and retaining volunteers more effectively.

 Pioneering wellbeing impact and human capital value for money analysis.

 Jump was able to demonstrate a positive cost benefit ratio of 1 to 5.93-8.36 across NCS programmes (i.e. for every £1 invested in young people on NCS, between £5.93 and £8.36 of benefits are generated to the economy.

 The nation’s biggest sports day: I Am Team GB